Thirty-first Annual National Conference

 October 8-10, 2021

-At this year’s Lilly Fellows National Conference, we will come together to explore the fruitful ways in which science and religious faith can mutually enrich one another.
+At this year’s Lilly Fellows National Conference, we came together to explore the fruitful ways in which science and religious faith can mutually enrich one another.
 Although there has been a long history of animosities between science and religion, in this conference we will hearken to voices witnessing to their compatibility and cooperation.
 We will ponder how this reinvigorated conversation and cooperation can benefit the common good of humankind – what Pope Francis called “care for our common home.”

 This theme is most appropriate, as the Lilly Fellows Program has begun a new stage of its mission.
 Branching outward from many years of conversations focused on the humanities and arts, the Lilly Fellows Program is now developing new models for integrating faith, higher learning and research in the fields of the natural sciences, social sciences and professional disciplines through its Faculty Fellows Program.